 JS: I cook ’em pancakes.
 I cook a mean batch of pancakes.
 I use vegetable oil and I like them a little crusty.
 I’m a flat pancake kind of dad.

 AP: You have a strong faith that you did not embrace until 1995.
 How has that faith helped you in your role as a dad?

 JS: Honoring God has made me a better parent, all the way around.
 The biggest thing of all is that for a while I was consumed by a lot of things.
 My strong faith has helped me gain perspective and has led me to believe in myself – those things help me as a parent.
 I think for a guy who loves his family as much as I do, you do the best you can.
-I argue that I see my kids more than a typical nine-to-five dad because I have three months off.
+I argue that I see my kids more than a typical nine-to-five dad.
 When you have the opportunity, that’s when you do it and that’s the way life has prepared our family.

 AP: Any lessons learned from your own father?